 1. Connected Bows Shawl by Wilmade - find your favorite fingering weight yarn!
 This shawl pattern is beautifully light weight for spring and looks pretty beginner-friendly!

 2. The V-Scarf by Naztazia - You need less that 350 yards of sport weight yarn to make this delicate and beautiful V-scarf!
 This pattern comes with a video tutorial as well.

 3. Pom Pom Happiness Shawl by Wilmade - This happy pattern uses a fine 4-ply yarn to make this stunning lacy shawl.
-I think this would be a great pattern to try out with the new Red Heart It's a Wrap yarn :)

 4. Greenery Wrap by Left in Knots - If you like open stitches without getting to lacy, be sure to give this triangle mesh wrap a try!
 It is a one skein pattern using Caron Cakes yarn.